Prescribing Notes for Acute Pain

 Codeine oral 30 - 60mg four times daily (max 240mg/day) or

 Dihydrocodeine oral 30mg four times daily (max 120mg/day) (dihydrocodeine 60mg will provide little additional analgesia but more pronounced side effects) or

 Tramadol oral 50 - 100mg four times daily.

 - *Co-codamol contains paracetamol.
 Certain patient groups e.g. older adults may require a dose reduction, see above.

 - Tramadol should not be used routinely.
 In particular it should not be used as breakthrough analgesia when patients are already prescribed Step 2 opioids.

 Step 3: Severe pain

-If pain is likely to persist or worsen consider stepping up to regular step 3 analgesia and refer to pain team if appropriate.
+If pain is likely to persist or worsen consider stopping regular step 2 analgesia, stepping up to regular step 3 analgesia and referring to pain team if appropriate.

 ||10mg every 1 - 2 hours (regularly monitor / review sedation score and respiratory rate)